mawenbao/niu-x2/README.md

 `NIUX2_SEARCH_PLACEHOLDER_TRANSL` is the placeholder of your search box, which is "Press enter to search" by default.

 The search box is 150px wide by default.
-You can adjust width of the search box in the `custom.css` file like this:
+You can adjust it in the `custom.css` file like this:

     input.niu2-cse-header {
         width: 200px !important;